lechmazur/writing/README.md

 ## Easiest and Hardest Combinations of Elements
-This reveals which story concepts or sets of required elements consistently excelled or faltered, regardless of the LLM that authored them
+This reveals which story concepts or sets of required elements consistently excelled or faltered, regardless of the LLM that authored them.

 ### Top 3 Highest-Rated Element Combinations